MohamedOsama1998/HTB-CTF/README.md

 ---

-This repository showcases my solution to [Hack The Box](https://app.hackthebox.com) capture the flag challenges.
+This repository showcases my solutions to [Hack The Box](https://app.hackthebox.com) capture the flag challenges.

 ---